 Research and special-purpose vessel station: A vessel making voyages for research or other purposes, which is recruited to make meteorological observations during the voyages.

-Sea station: An observing station situated at sea.
+Sea station: An observing station situated at sea. (see also coastal station, island station and Fixed sea station)

-Selected ship station: A mobile ship station that is equipped with sufficient certified meteorological instruments for making observations and that transmits the required observations in the appropriate code form for ships.
+Selected ship station: A mobile ship station that is equipped with sufficient certified meteorological instruments for making observations and that transmits the required observations in the appropriate code form for ships. (see also auxiliary ship station)

 Special report: A report made at a non-standard time of observation when specified conditions or changes of conditions occur.